JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-02-06-Apulchra-Genome-Assembly.md

 ### 20240319

 Prok blast script finally finished running!
+Took about 5 days.
 Cat the prok and viral results together and remove anything that has a bit score <1000.

 ```
 cd /data/putnamlab/jillashey/Apul_Genome/assembly/data